-Mathematics for Economics and Management (A) is an intermediate course in calculus which covers topics such as functions, limits, derivatives, integration, and optimization.
+Mathematics for Economics and Management is an intermediate course in calculus which covers topics such as functions, limits, derivatives, integration, and optimization.
 The course will be useful to understand course materials in various subjects in social science such as business, economics, public management and/or political science.
-Mathematics for Economics and Management.

 This course is an introduction to probability and statistics.
 The course covers descriptive statistics, basic probability theory, estimation, hypothesis testing, and regression analysis.
 The goal of the course is to equip students with these statistical tools, which will form a basis for understanding econometric models in the subsequent courses.

 This course is designed for the master students who are interested in advanced Macroeconomic studies and policy analysis.
 In this course, we introduce a set of building blocks for modern Macroeconomics containing (i) the sequential and recursive competitive equilibrium, (ii) two theorems of Welfare Economics, and (iii) dynamics programming.
 These building blocks are discussed in the frameworks of stochastic growth models and overlapping generation models.
 Using the proposed frameworks, we then discuss the designation of optimal fiscal and monetary policies.
 In particular, we focus on the Ricardian equivalence theorem and the Friedman’s Rule from the perspective of dynamic macroeconomics.
 We also investigate the unemployment issues thorough the lens of the search-and-matching models.